 The Black Philanthropy Initiative is led by a group of community volunteers who acknowledge the traditions of sharing in the black community and seek to expand charitable giving through education and impact.

 BPI’s grantmaking has a primary focus of Advancing Racial Equity in Education and seeks to support proposals that address outcome gaps in the education-to-career continuum within the following focus areas: post-secondary education pathways; talent & workforce development; career advancement; and economic security & mobility.

-BPI’s 2019 grant cycle is now closed.
-Its next grant cycle will open in April 2020.
+BPI’s next grant cycle will open in April 2020.

 Rethinking Philanthropy: An Exploration of Black Communities in Forsyth County was published by BPI in 2018.
 This report draws attention to black history in Forsyth County and its direct influence on systemic issues and inequities still prevalent in our community today.

 The Black Philanthropy Initiative would not be able to do its work without the involvement of active volunteers who serve on committees.
 Volunteers are invited to become involved on a BPI subcommittee including Board Development and Governance, Events and Marketing, Grants, or Resource Development.
 Email Shamika Starke to get engaged.